 - Drink up! – Aim for at least five 16oz bottles (80 oz) throughout the day.
 If this seems like a lot, start small.
 Set a goal to drink a bottle every hour.
 Set a reminder on your phone.
 Add flavors by adding lemon slices, cucumbers, or fresh fruit.
 Switch it up by drinking tea.
 Do whatever you need to do to get the water in!

 One meal (or day) of extra indulgence isn’t going to offset what you do every other day of the year.
-Yes, it can be a slippery slope if you use this “it’s just one meal” approach to every holiday party, but the whole idea is to use the tips above and ultimately create a lifestyle that makes you feel good every day so that when a holiday party does come around you feel confident in your ability to navigate the choices, find balance, and most importantly enjoy your meal and those around you!
+It can be a slippery slope if you use this “it’s just one meal” approach to every holiday party.
+That being said, the whole idea is to use the tips above to help you manage your holiday parties in a healthy way.
+The goal is to create a lifestyle that makes you feel good every day so that when a holiday party does come around you feel confident in your ability to navigate the choices.
+You can find balance and most importantly enjoy your meal and those around you!

 - Tomorrow is a new day – If you do overdo it a little bit, this is a loving reminder that it’s okay.
 Tomorrow is a new day.
 A new chance to nourish your body with foods that make you feel your best.
 Feeling guilty and stressing over what you ate is far worse for you both physically and mentally than eating the stuffing or that extra slice of pie could ever be for your waistline.